 - Do we keep holding on to this because it’s painful to think about the fact that we weren’t loved in the same way we loved or that we were lied to and used?

 As painful as these things are, they aren’t as painful as what is being done to us in this relationship the longer it goes on.

-“Women don’t feel like they have hit recovery until they can manage their most distressing symptoms of intrusive thoughts and cognitive dissonance… Intrustive thoughts are created, in part, by trying to stay away from information or feelings she doesn’t want to deal with.
-The longer she doesn’t deal with it, the longer she has intrustive thoughts.”
+“Women don’t feel like they have hit recovery until they can manage their most distressing symptoms of intrusive thoughts and cognitive dissonance… Intrusive thoughts are created, in part, by trying to stay away from information or feelings she doesn’t want to deal with.
+The longer she doesn’t deal with it, the longer she has intrusive thoughts.”
 (Brown, p.
 238).

 So how good was (or is) your narcissistic partner at giving you what you needed to stay asleep?

 Not good enough– that’s why you’re reading this.

 Your partner can never be good enough to keep you asleep and use your own mind against you forever– no matter how much he or she would like to believe it– and like for you to believe it too.